Learning how to count macros is one of the highest leverage steps you can take to get and stay in shape.

 There are quite a few reasons for why a one-size-fits-all approach to calculating macros doesn’t always work.

 You may engage in a lot of spontaneous activity throughout the day without realizing it, like walking around while on the phone, hopping to the bathroom, drumming your fingers while you read, or bobbing your legs when you think.
+This can add up to hundreds of calories per day.

 Your job and/or hobbies may burn more energy than you realize (causing you to underestimate actual energy expenditure), and you may burn more (or less) energy than average during exercise.